BoyanLiuu/chatting-room/README.md

 4. Socket.io
 5. NES.CSS framework
 #### Some Functionality
-1.Load room chat history from database
+1. Load room chat history from database
-2.Create user and log in and log out
+2. Create user and log in and log out
-3.Send emoji
+3. Send emoji

 #### Here are some pictures.